 Domestic Relations Cases

-FCS Family Support Specialists conduct extensive interviews with parents and child(ren) (depending on ages) and observe interactions between parents and children in both homes and may also conduct a document review including, but not limited to, counseling, psychiatric, medical, school, and police reports, court orders, petitions, and orders of protections.
+FCS Family Support Specialists conduct extensive interviews with parents and child(ren) (depending on ages) and observe interactions between parents and children in both homes and may also conduct a document review including, but not limited to, counseling, psychiatric, medical, school, and police reports, court orders, petitions, and orders of protection.
 DCFS and criminal background checks of all residents in each home are required.
 The home study also includes a walk-through of both homes which typically takes about three hours to complete and are conducted on weekdays between the hours of 8:30 a.m. and 4:30 p.m.
 Length of time for interviews may vary depending upon the number of residents in each household, as every resident must be interviewed.

 Adoption and Probate Cases